Aaron Kosminski: Life

+On 14 December 1889 Aaron was fined 10 shillings at the City of London Summons Court for having a dog unmuzzled in Cheapside.
+He was also accused of having given the police a false name and address.
+Apparently he had given his name as Abrahams rather than Kosminski, and in court he explained that "I goes by the name of Abrahams sometimes, because Kosmunski [sic] is hard to spell", and called his brother as a witness to confirm this.
+According to one report, he refused to pay the fine on Saturday because it was the Sabbath, and was given until Monday to pay.

 On 12 July 1890, Kosminski was placed in Mile End Old Town workhouse due to his worsening mental illness, with his brother Woolf certifying the entry, and was released three days later.
 On 4 February 1891, he was returned to the workhouse, possibly by the police, and on 7 February, he was transferred to Colney Hatch Lunatic Asylum.
 A witness to the certification of his entry, recorded as Jacob Cohen, gave some basic background information and stated that Kosminski had threatened his sister with a knife.
 It is unclear whether this meant Kosminski's sister or Cohen's.
 Kosminski remained at the Colney Hatch Lunatic Asylum for the next three years until he was admitted on 19 April 1894 to Leavesden Asylum.
 Case notes indicate that Kosminski had been ill since at least 1885.
 His insanity took the form of auditory hallucinations, a paranoid fear of being fed by other people that drove him to pick up and eat food dropped as litter, and a refusal to wash or bathe.
 The cause of his insanity was recorded as "self-abuse", which is thought to be a euphemism for masturbation.
 His poor diet seems to have kept him in an emaciated state for years; his low weight was recorded in the asylum case notes.
 By February 1919, he weighed just 96 lb.
 He died the following month, aged 53.